Only 30% of funding for the college comes from the state. The rest is supplied through the generosity of our supporters.

 From the stage to gallery walls, Knoxville to Helsinki, School of Architecture senior Marion Forbes has fully embraced the University of Tennessee experience.
 Raised in Maryville, Tennessee, a half hour drive from the UT Knoxville Campus, Marion “developed a love…Read More »

 Alumna Development Director on the Impacts of Giving

 A reflection by Director of Development, Amy Howard.
-As an alumna of the graduate architecture program, Amy Howard, the development director of the College of Architecture and Design, brings to her position a unique perspective, one that understands the role of giving to students and the faculty and projects that shape their lives.
-Howard’s knowledge about…Read More »
+As an alumna of the graduate architecture program, Amy Howard, the development director of the College of Architecture and Design, brings to her position a unique perspective, one that understands the role of…Read More »